MatFuse: Controllable Material Generation with Diffusion Models: Introduction

-We evaluate the effectiveness of our approach on the following tasks: 1) sample-grounded map generation, 2) sketch-conditional generation, 3) unconditional SVBRDF generation, 4) SVBRDF estimation from a single image, and 5) multi-conditioning.
-On the SVBRDF estimation task, we evaluate the performance of \modelname both qualitatively and quantitatively, comparing it to current state-of-the-art methods.
-The results show the potential of \modelname to generate a wide range of diverse and realistic materials, as well as to adapt to several types of conditioning input. \\ In summary, the contributions of this work are: \begin{itemize} \item We present \modelname, a unified, multi-conditional method leveraging the generation capabilities of diffusion models to tackle the task of high-quality material synthesis as a set of SVBRDF maps. \item We adapt the existing VQ-GAN architecture for learning the latent space by splitting the encoder into as many encoder heads as many reflectance maps and add a rendering loss to its training. \item We demonstrate the generation capabilities and flexibility of \modelname, through different conditioning mechanisms, thus enabling an unprecedented level of control for materials generation. \item We explore the use of a generative method for SVBRDF estimation by means of conditioning. \end{itemize}
+We evaluate the effectiveness of our approach when being conditioned with both a single or multiple conditions.
+We also test our model for material editing through what we define as \textit{volumetric inpainting}, by partially or totally masking, single SVBRDF maps for a given material, and letting the model reconstruct the missing parts.
+The results show the potential of \modelname in generating a wide range of diverse and realistic materials, as well as in adapting to several combinations of conditioning inputs. \\ In summary, the contributions of this work are: \begin{itemize} \item We present \modelname, a unified, multi-conditional method leveraging the generation capabilities of diffusion models to tackle the task of high-quality material synthesis as a set of SVBRDF maps. \item We propose a multi-encoder extension to the auto-encoder by~\citet{rombach2022high}, using 4 different encoders, to learn map-specific latent spaces and add a rendering loss to its training. \item We demonstrate the generation capabilities and flexibility of \modelname, through different conditioning mechanisms, which allow for an unprecedented level of control for material generation. \item We show the ability to use \modelname for material editing purposes through ``volumetric inpainting'', to generate single portions of input materials or entire maps. \end{itemize}